-Next, we held a meeting to look at needs and conditions across the entire 31-county northern Michigan region.
-The meeting used a facilitated process, guided by an evidence-based prioritization matrix to ensure our decisions were data-driven and objective.
-The criteria considered through the prioritization matrix included Community Values, Severity, Magnitude, Impact of Intervention, Achievability, and Sustainability.
-The data we used included all the information we gathered previously, including statistics, input from community and partner organizations, and results from the surveys.
-Through this facilitated process, we collaboratively identified a top issue to approach collectively on a large regional scale.
-We then held meetings around Northern Michigan to identify additional priorities for smaller groups of counties, based on local data, conditions, and experience.
+Next, we needed to prioritize these issues to decide which two Strategic Issues we were going to focus on for our collaborative Community Health Improvement Plan.
+First, we held a meeting to look at needs and conditions across the entire 31-county northern Michigan region, and through a facilitated process, identified a top issue to approach collectively on a large regional scale.
+Next, we held meetings around northern Michigan to identify additional priorities for smaller groups of counties, based on local data, conditions, and experience.
 A standardized process was used at each meeting.
 This process included a prioritization matrix with the criteria of magnitude, severity, values, impact, achievability, and sustainability to rank the strategic issues.
 Organizations invited to participate in each meeting included those with special knowledge and expertise in public health, local public health departments, and organizations representing medically underserved, low income, and minority groups.